Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: Methods

-The second Transformer model is ViViT \cite{arnab2021vivit}.
-Our implementation of ViViT is similar to TimeSformer, except for the following differences: First, both dimensions are processed in parallel.
-Specifically, half of the heads attend to the spatial dimension and the other half to temporal dimension (factorised dot-product attention).
+\textbf{ViViT:} Our implementation of ViViT is similar to TimeSformer, except for the following differences: First, both dimensions are processed in parallel.
+Specifically, half of the heads attend to the spatial dimension and the other half to the temporal dimension (factorized dot-product attention).
 We then combine each output by concatenation and add a linear transformation to halve the size.
-Second, there is no CLS tokens added to the embedded input vectors because of the ambiguities when dot-producting the temporal and spatial attentions.
-Instead, we take the average of all patch outputs from the last Transformer layer and pass it (size $D$) to the MLP layer for slip detection.
+Second, there is no CLS tokens added to the embedded input vectors because of the ambiguities when dot-producting the temporal and spatial attention.
+Instead, we take the average of all patch outputs from the last Transformer layer and pass it (size $D$) to the MLP layer to classify whether or not a slip occurs